math-a3k/tradero/docs/commands.rst

 ``calibrate_all_windows``
 =========================

-Callibrates the window size of all Symbols' Prediction models.
-This a computational expensive call.
+Calibrates the window size of all Symbols' Prediction models.
+This a computationally expensive call.

 .. autoclass:: base.management.commands.calibrate_all_windows.Command